Habibi I Love You

 "Habibi I Love You" is a 2013 song by Ahmed Chawki featuring rapper Pitbull.
 The original song was bilingual in Arabic performed by Chawki in Arab dialect (rather than classical Arabic) and rap section in English performed by Pitbull.
 The single was produced by RedOne.
 The music video was filmed in Miami, Florida.

 The song was also interpreted in additional languages like French, Spanish, and Dutch.
 It charted in France and the Netherlands.

 Music video

 Filmed in Miami, Florida, music video shows Chawki performing his song on the beach and sometimes he is accompanied by Pitbull.
 In a concurrent storyline, Chawki is pursuing an unknown love interest, trying to attract her attention by appearing in various quick cloth changes, but despite his best efforts, she continues to ignore him.
 But eventually, the two meet in the backdrop of a sea resort where they are both residing.
 The last scene shows she is finally in his arms and both of them join Pitbull in the final refrain of the song.
-Non-Arabic Music Videos (Excepting Greek and Dutch versions) marks the additional appearance of other singers in their respective languages alongside Pitbull (Like Kenza Farah in French, Sophia del Carmen in Spanish and Mandinga in Romanian Version).
+Non-Arabic music videos (except Greek and Dutch versions) marks the additional appearance of other singers in their respective languages alongside Pitbull (like Kenza Farah in French, Sophia del Carmen in Spanish and Mandinga in Romanian version).